rescript-lang/rescript-compiler/README.md

 * [`jscomp/js_main.ml`](jscomp/js_main.ml)

 `jscomp/js_main.ml` is adapted from [`ocaml/driver/main.ml`](ocaml/driver/main.ml).
-It is not actively used but demonstrates that it is easy to assemble a whole compler using the OCaml compiler libraries.
+It is not actively used but demonstrates that it is easy to assemble a whole compiler using the OCaml compiler libraries.
 It also shows how to add more compilation flags to a JS backend.

 * [`jscomp/stdlib`](jscomp/stdlib)